VictoriaChoy/victoriachoy.github.io/README.md

 2.3 The Period of Collaboration and Leadership (2017-now)

-I have been in charge of _curriculum development_ and teaching faculty since I started working in day-care chain stores for preschoolers and primary students.
+I have been in charge of _curriculum development_ and teaching faculty since I started working in day-care centers for preschoolers and primary students.
 I also made prototypes for teachers to decorate their classrooms, sampled photoframes for students' headshots, gave teaching ideas for their projects based on picture books and topics in the curriculum, and organized events such as life club, STEAM club, holiday celebrations, puppetry theater for marketing, and parental meetings.

 ![prototype door](https://user-images.githubusercontent.com/109213222/179357124-7f973710-7a68-4173-9bc3-891e55eb436c.JPG)